-- 4. TRANSPARENCY.
-Landscaping, grade separation, and screening/shielding of first floor windows should be used to ensure privacy for ground-floor units. - 5.
+- and/or screening/shielding of first floor windows shall be used to ensure privacy for ground-floor units. - 5.
 TRANSITION FROM PUBLIC TO PRIVATE.
 Residential frontages are encouraged to provide landscaped areas, stoops, terraces, and/or porches along the sidewalk to clearly delineate the transition from public to private space. - 6.
 INTERIOR ACTIVE SPACES.
-Spaces such as lobbies, common amenity spaces, leasing offices, or similar spaces should have transparent windows or storefronts.
+Spaces such as lobbies, common amenity spaces, leasing offices, or similar spaces shall have transparent windows or storefronts.
 These spaces should have direct access to the adjacent street, patio, or open space.